mrenyard/RAMP/README.md

 The RAMP way to building better systems.

-## Contraburing to the main RAMP project
+## Contributing to the main RAMP project

 This is more involved than using RAMP for your own projects...

->NOTE: Only for developers that wishing to contrabute to the RAMP project core.
+>NOTE: Only for developers that wishing to contribute to the RAMP project core.
 > For your indervidual RAMP projects you will want to install RAMP using one of our latest released packages.

 First you will need to set up a development environment, We recomend doing this on one of